 Go get ’em!

-Motivational speaker Charlie Adams was a sports anchor for 23 years in markets such as New Orleans and South Bend where he saw many families struggle with the recruiting process because of a lack of education on the subject.
+Former sports anchor Charlie Adams writes weekly on recruiting and motivation for NCSA: Motivational speaker Charlie Adams was a sports anchor for 23 years in markets such as New Orleans and South Bend where he saw many families struggle with the recruiting process because of a lack of education on the subject.
 His son was a college athlete, his oldest daughter is a freshman college swimmer, and his youngest daughter is very involved in AAU travel team basketball as a 6th grader.
 Charlie’s new motivational program in 2014 is ‘More Than a Miracle,’ which explains how the 1980 U.S. Olympic hockey team was able to stun the Soviets and then take the Gold.
-For more information you can reach him at email@example.com or go to StokeTheFireWithin.com
+For more information you can reach him at firstname.lastname@example.org or go to StokeTheFireWithin.com